quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 field contains an array of qlog traces ({{trace}}), each of which contain metadata and an array of qlog events ({{abstract-event}}).

-The default serialization format is JSON; see {{format-json}} for guidance on populating the "serialization_format" field and other considerations.
+The default serialization format for QlogFile is JSON; see {{format-json}} for guidance on populating the "serialization_format" field and other considerations.
 Where a qlog file is serialized to a JSON format, one of the downsides is that it is inherently a non-streamable format.
 Put differently, it is not possible to simply append new qlog events to a log file without "closing" this file at the end by appending "]}]}".
 Without these closing tags, most JSON parsers will be unable to parse the file entirely.
-The alternative QlogFileSeq ({{qlog-file-seq-schema}}) is better suited to streaming.
+The alternative QlogFileSeq ({{qlog-file-seq-schema}}) is better suited to streaming use cases.

 JSON serialization example: